../../../175pxls.gif (78 bytes)

 T.6.2.16 Chile — Price Band System, paras.
 150-151

-The Panel request refers to Article of the GATT 1994 in general terms.
-No specific reference is made to any of the seven paragraphs or eight subparagraphs of Article of the GATT 1994.
+The Panel request refers to Article II of the GATT 1994 in general terms.
+No specific reference is made to any of the seven paragraphs or eight subparagraphs of Article II of the GATT 1994.
 Argentina’s request clearly does not limit the scope of Argentina’s claims to the first sentence of Article II:1(b).
-Therefore, we find that Article in its entirety — including the second sentence of Article II:1(b) — is within the Panel’s terms of reference.
+Therefore, we find that Article II in its entirety — including the second sentence of Article II:1(b) — is within the Panel’s terms of reference.

 This, however, is not the end of our inquiry on this issue.
 Chile does not dispute that Argentina included Article II:1(b) in the request for the establishment of a panel.
-However, Chile submits that making a general reference to Article in the Panel request is not dispositive of whether Argentina has actually made a claim under the second sentence of Article II:1(b), and, thus, of whether the Panel was entitled to make a finding under that provision.
+However, Chile submits that making a general reference to Article II in the Panel request is not dispositive of whether Argentina has actually made a claim under the second sentence of Article II:1(b), and, thus, of whether the Panel was entitled to make a finding under that provision.

 T.6.2.17 Chile — Price Band System, para.
 164

 … Argentina appears to suggest that a claim may be made implicitly, and need not be made explicitly.
 We do not agree.
 The requirements of due process and orderly procedure dictate that claims must be made explicitly in WTO dispute settlement.
-Only in this way will the panel, other parties, and third parties understand that a specific claim has been made, be aware of its dimensions, and have an adequate opportunity to address and respond to it.
+Only in this way will the Panel, other parties, and third parties understand that a specific claim has been made, be aware of its dimensions, and have an adequate opportunity to address and respond to it.
 WTO Members must not be left to wonder what specific claims have been made against them in dispute settlement. …

 T.6.2.18 US — Offset Act (Byrd Amendment), para.
 212